realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

       ```Text
       // COP pseudo-code

-      open class Media {   // <-- the "base class" or "superclass", `open` means it can be subclasses (extended/inherited)
+      open class Media {   // <-- the "base class" or "superclass", `open` means it can be subclasses (extended/inherited.)
          // Note: there is no visible constructor, so the default constructor will be used -> Media(), which takes no parameters and does not initialize any variables.
-         String name = ""  // <-- the "state" of the object is stored in the variables of the class
+         String name = ""  // <-- the "state" of the object is stored in the variables of the class.

-         open method play() {
+         open method play() { // <-- `open` means that the method can be overridden in a subclass.
-            print "Playing: " + this.name
+            print "Playing Unknown Media: " + this.name  // <-- Default implementation of the method.
          }
       }

       open class MP3 extends Media {   // <-- the "subclass" or "derived class"; it `extends` (inherits) from the superclass (Media).
-         // NOTICE: No constructor is defined, so the default constructor in the superclass will be used -> Media()
+         // NOTICE: No constructor is defined, so the default constructor in the superclass will be used -> Media().

          override method play() {
             print "Playing MP3: " + this.name